 Skip to main content

 When it comes to durable houseplants for people who want something green in their home but don’t have time to devote to a lot of care, cacti are a great option!
-Sure, they appear aloof and unapproachable (and should be kept out of reach of children and plant-loving pets), but they add quite a beautiful touch to your space.
+Sure, they appear aloof and unapproachable (and should be kept out of reach from children and plant-loving pets), but they add quite a beautiful touch to your space.
 There are so many varieties of unique colors, shapes, and sizes, which often leaves people wondering: How long does it take for a cactus to grow?

 How fast do cacti grow (and why)?

-How fast a cactus grows depends on the variety you’re working with, but there are a couple key factors across the board.
+How fast a cactus grows depends on the variety you’re working with, but there are a couple of key factors across the board.
 In general, you’ll find that most varieties only grow between one and three centimeters per year.
 Knowing the kind of cactus you have can help you tailor your environment for optimal care, but there are two things you can’t change: the fact that they’ve adapted for survival and the fact they don’t have leaves.

 Fast-growing cacti to add to your collection

-If you’re interested in having a faster-growing cacti in your home, there are some varieties available.
+If you’re interested in having faster-growing cacti in your home, there are some varieties available.
 Keep in mind that they’re still cacti and have still evolved to prioritize survival; however, they tend to grow more than the typical one to three centimeters per year.

 Opuntia cactus varieties